seawolfer/ProgrammingAssignment4/Course-Project/Code_Book.md

-# Code book for Coursera *Getting and Cleaning Data* course project
+# Code book for Coursera *Getting and Cleaning Data* Course project

 This code book provides relevant information on the `tidydataset.txt` file of this repository that were generated from the `run_analysis.R` script.